bcgov/ols-router/glossary.md

 # Glossary of Terms
 Term | Definition
 ----: | -----------
+<a name=best route>best route</a> | The route found by the route planner that best meets the constraints specified by the input parameters of a given routing request
 <a name="copyrightNotice">copyrightNotice</a> | Copyright notice applicable to all responses of the BC Route Planner API
 <a name="copyrightLicense">copyrightLicense</a> | Copyright license applicable to all responses of the BC Route Planner API
 <a name="criteria">criteria</a> | Routing criteria to optimize.
 One of shortest or fastest.
 Default is fastest